 Pure metal copper cookware contains three ingredients: copper, tin and iron.
 All elements in the Periodic Table.
 Nothing really to play with there either.
 Or was there?

 After experimenting for months with hand- tinning our first formulation of pure ROhS-compliant copper (“C11000 Electrolytic Tough-pitch”), we stumbled upon a method for using phosphorus to displace oxygen on the surface of the copper.
-At the molecular level, oxygen gets in the way of pure tin and copper forming a fine, continuous “intermetallic” alloy between the body and lining of a copper pot.
+At the molecular level, oxygen gets in the way of pure tin and copper forming a fine, continuous “intermetallic” ceramic-like compound between the body and lining of a copper pot.
 Displace the oxygen and tin and copper come together like lovers.
 As far as we know Brooklyn Copper Cookware pioneered this formulation for use in copper cookware (which we promptly shared with other small makers!).